Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Which Is Better?

 Extras

-Sattelite shifters are a useful accessory for climbers as they remove the need to move your hand to shift gears.
-Unfortunately, the Shimano 105 Di2 doesn’t allow you to connect them since the levers lack an accessory port.
+Satellite shifters are useful accessories for climbers because they remove the need to move your hand to shift gears.
+Unfortunately, the Shimano 105 Di2 doesn’t allow you to connect them because the levers lack an accessory port.

 Similarly, the SRAM Rival AXS also lacks this port, but you can attach wireless satellite shifters to it.

 Both groupsets support Bluetooth and smartphone connectivity.
-However, SRAM’s mobile app is more user-friendly and provides more data than Shimano’s app.
+However, SRAM’s smartphone app is more user-friendly and provides more data than Shimano’s app.

 Therefore, if you want to know how many miles you’ve ridden on each gear or wish to quickly reconfigure the buttons, SRAM is the better choice.